 Come As You Are

-If you are coming to counselling as someone whose sexuality or gender identity makes you a minority it is crucial that your therapist does not 'tolerate', but fully accepts and celebrates you.
+If you are coming to counselling as someone whose sexuality or gender identity makes you a minority, it is crucial that your therapist does not 'tolerate' but fully accepts and celebrates you.
 You need to be able to come into therapy as yourself- authentically, and without shame.
 As a proud member of the LGBTQ+ community my approach is non-pathologising and queer positive.
-I have several years experience working with people from lesbian, gay, bisexual, trans, non-binary and queer backgrounds.
+I have considerable experience working with people from lesbian, gay, bisexual, trans, non-binary and queer backgrounds.

 You may identify as LGBTQ+ but not feel this is something you need to discuss in therapy.
 It may just be nice to know that you won't need to explain yourself to your therapist.
 This is a safe space, and I know how much that matters.